edtbl76/DesignPatterns/docs/Proxy.md

 the user/client, such that the client can't tell the difference between the proxy and the intended object (were it actually able to speak to the latter.)

+### Proxy vs. Decorator
+While the implementation might be similar the two patterns have different responsibilities

+DECORATOR: add functionality <br>
+PROXY: control access to an object <br>

+This is an important distinction.

+### PROS

+### CONS
+- latency/time is a common concern.
+Proxies add a hop.
+It's important to keep the duration of execution in mind when implementing proxies.
+    - this specifically refers to the delay introduced by the proxy code itself, it doesn't consider operations that we'd have to perform either way (like facilitating a connection, etc.) unless the implementation of the proxy exacerbates that operation.
+- maintaining additional (often duplicate) code.
+- unwanted obfuscation.
+    - it is possible for the proxy to hide the response from the object intended to be returned to the client.
+This is a negative side effect that can lead to challenges.

+(Have you ever noticed that when we hide data in a good way, we call it "abstraction", but if it happens in a negative way or as an unintentional side effect, we call it "obfuscation"?)

 ## Implementation Details
 Proxy is concerned with "Subjects".
 The "Subject of the Proxy" is the object/class we are trying to substitute for.